elemarmar/infinity-scroll/README.md

 The HTML will have three parts:

-1. title
+1. The title

-2. The loader that will have a hidden attribute by default
+2. The loader that will have a `hidden` attribute when the pictures are loaded.

    ```html
    <div class="loader" id="loader" hidden>